 This neural network is simply pattern matching over the landscape of data it has been trained on, and it is unable to stretch its ‘understanding’ beyond that.
 [Insert allusion to the human experience here]

 A note: I originally wrote this back in 2018.
-Back then I used tensorflow 1 with sessions and all that.
-Don’t panic though, it has been redone in tensorflow 2.
+Back then I was using tensorflow (1) – with sessions and all that.
+I rewrote it though when I went through this post, and to preserve historicity, I used tensorflow 2.